-What effect would the growth of cities have on feudalism?
+What effect would this have on feudalism?

 Serfs and peasants could move away from the manors and into the towns where there were new work opportunities.

 The improved economy also increased the money in circulation.
 Knights and soldiers began to demand wages instead of land.